GowthamAnbu/obsidian-v0/Learning and Creative Work.md

 TODO:
+	1. Hotkeys - Unique Note Creator - TIMESTAMP
-	1. [GitHub](https://github.com/pqrs-org/Karabiner-Elements) - Righty Preference to involve Righty (Lefty is already mastered and muscle memoried)
+	2. [GitHub](https://github.com/pqrs-org/Karabiner-Elements) - Righty Preference to involve Righty (Lefty is already mastered and muscle memoried)
 		1. Right enter key to control key (enter key is there in the numpad)
 		2. Right shift key to  command key (left key is there for this)
-	2. Export Claude - The paradox of Transcendence - Tag Prompt
+	3. Export Claude - The paradox of Transcendence - Tag Prompt
-	3. Export Chatgpt - ForwardRef and map it to relevant Obsidian pages - Tag Prompt
+	4. Export Chatgpt - ForwardRef and map it to relevant Obsidian pages - Tag Prompt

 Prompt: